research.md

 Supermassive black hole binary evolution in circumbinary disks

 The interaction of a binary with a surrounding gas disk leads to variable accretion and torques, which has critical implications for the evolution of supermassive black hole binaries during gas-driven hardening stages.
 A suite of simulations led by Paul Duffell demonstrate how this torque is sensitive to the binary and disc parameters.
-These systems are prime candidates for electromagnetic signatures associated with GW emission, which you can read about in our Astro2020 white paper.
+These systems are prime candidates for electromagnetic signatures associated with GW emission — read our Astro2020 white paper.

 The role of radiative shocks for dust formation in novae